 Using the National Biodiversity Data Centre (NBDC) database, records of designated bird species for three SPAs (North Bull Island SPA, Baldoyle Bay SPA and Malahide Estuary SPA) within the Zone of Influence (ZoI) of the project were obtained and assessed for whether each species has been recorded as present within the project environs.
 Fourteen Special Conservation Interest (SCI) bird species were recorded within the 10 km2 grid square within which the project falls (O14).
 Table 4-1 below presents a summary of the NBDC records for each of these species, along with their corresponding designations under the EU Birds Directive, Wildlife Acts, and Birds of Conservation Concern (BoCCI) status (Gilbert et al., 2021).
 Human presence and noise are considered permanent characteristics of the site due to its location adjacent to residential areas and the R139 regional road.
 The site itself is considered unlikely to support any notable population or assemblage of SCI bird species which could be attributable to any European Site locally.

 NBDC Records (grid square O14) of QI/SCI Species Listed for European Sites within the ZoI of the Project

+Table lists the following Species Name, Record Count, Date of Last Record, Time of Dataset Designation